josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251211_diy_triangulating_men.md

 I remind you all that continuing to produce bursts of nuisance calls to my supporting contacts will just make you ping up fairly obviously for forensics.

 ---

+I'm also going to note that a good 50% of social media feeds atm is around the idea of my work being completed, the need to stop, about others joining as united front; remember if anyone is in this position and getting this too, that this has often come up for me when I'm at the very start of executing a very useful paperwork move.
+If I had listened to the advice?
+I would not have progressed to this point.
+This can be a data artefact from machines just "noticing we are doing shit", but it can also be a threat actor.

+Progress anyway.

+---